 Salt, pepper, and any other favorite spices, to taste

 In a large pot over medium heat, saute the vegetables, adding tablespoons of water as needed to prevent sticking, until they are softened and just lightly browned.
 Add the beans, then the oats, stirring to combine.
 Next, add the rest of the ingredients and continue to cook over medium heat until the mixture becomes very thick and pulls away from the sides of the pan, just like really thick oatmeal.
 Remove from heat.
 Scoop balls of the mixture into a ring mold, (tip: a wide mouth canning jar ring works perfectly for this!) placed on a parchment-lined baking sheet and press with the back of a spoon to form burger patties about ½ inch thick.
 Alternatively, you can scoop the mixture onto the parchment and use the back of a drinking glass, dipped in water, to press the burgers flat.
 These can be left to set up for up to an hour before baking, refrigerated overnight, or frozen at this stage.
 Bake the burgers at 350 degrees for 15 minutes, then flip, and bake for an additional five minutes.
 My husband was thrilled when he discovered that these burgers also worked so well on the grill!
 They hold together well and are an ease to flip, unlike a lot of veggie burger patties out there.

 Pair this with a grilled romaine salad and a skewer of mixed, marinated veggies and you've got yourself a wonderful summer supper, and a cool house too!

 Another great thing about my Great, Great-Fast Burgers is that once you have the basic recipe down you can play with it a bit by changing up the veggies, beans, and spices to come up with endless varieties!
-Those of you on the mailing list will be getting a pdf copy of my burger recipe, complete with all seven variations.
 Let me know if you create any more by commenting below so we can all try them!
 Click here for a convenient printable recipe with some of my favorite variations!